Fast kickers have flexible ankles. Here is a simple mobility drill to help you loosen up your ankles and kick your way to faster swimming.

 The more flexible your ankle, the more surface area you can direct onto the top of your foot.

-Flexible ankles means that you are pushing more water backwards instead of kicking it down, or in the case of swimmers with very inflexible ankles, simply creating drag.
+Flexible ankles push more water backward instead of kicking it down, or in the case of swimmers with very inflexible ankles, simply creating drag.

 In the same way that great swimmers have a high, early vertical forearm, great kickers have an early vertical ankle in their kick.

-Having a strong kick goes just beyond being able to kick fast, of course.
+A strong kick goes beyond being able to kick fast, of course.

-A strong kick gives you better body positioning, creates lift from the downkick that keeps your body riding high in the water, and perhaps most noticeably, when you have conditioned legs your stroke falls apart a lot less at the end of your races.
+A strong kick gives you better body positioning and creates lift from the downkick that keeps your body riding high in the water.
+Perhaps most noticeably, when you have conditioned legs, your stroke falls apart much less at the end of your races.

-Much like mobility in your shoulders and back is essential for an efficient and full range of movement in your pulling motion, so is ankle flexibility for your kick.
+Much like shoulder and back mobility is essential for an efficient and full range of motion in your pulling motion, ankle flexibility is essential for your kick.

-A study of 10 NCAA Division 1 female swimmers found that flexibility in the ankles correlated positively with kicking speed, while vertical jump power and even body size had little significance on kicking speed.
+A study of 10 NCAA Division 1 female swimmers found that ankle flexibility correlated positively with kicking speed, while vertical jump power and even body size had little significance on kicking speed.

 There are a few different ways that you can unlock your ankles:

-• Add fins.
+- Add fins.
 Everybody loves using swim fins, and with good reason—you get to go really, really fast!
 The added length and range of motion also stretches out your feet and ankles, making it a dynamic stretching movement.
-Backstroke kicking, in particular, tends to flex the ankles in particular.
+Backstroke kicking, in particular, tends to flex the ankles.

-• Mobility work.
-For those swimmers who really have awful ankle flexibility, mobility work is in order.
-There are rockers (where you sit on your ankles and lean back), and simple ankle rotations.
+- Mobility work.
+For swimmers with poor ankle flexibility, mobility work is in order.
+There are rockers (where you sit on your ankles and lean back) and simple ankle rotations.

 Dryland Tip: How to Improve Your Ankle Flexibility